aphanotus/borealis/README.md

 ## Installation

-The package can be installed in instance of R from GitHub using the package `devtools`.
+The package can be installed in an instance of R from Git Hub using the package `devtools`.

 ``` r
 devtools::install_github("aphanotus/borealis")